 Certainly.
 There may be some review, depending upon the depth of your current knowledge.
 However, we have had students from other trainer schools attend our courses and learn far more than was received elsewhere (this is their words, not ours).
 Our instruction gives the student a wealth of information necessary to be competent in his/her field and operate at the height of his/her potential.
 Some of the advanced courses will require the student to have some background in training (at least the equivalent of our Behavior and Obedience course).

 No training experience is necessary.
 Our foundational course – Canine Behavior and Obedience – is designed to begin with the basics and mold the student into a certified trainer.
 Students who take their studies seriously and apply themselves will have little-to-no trouble grasping and implementing the concepts given.
 Some of the advanced courses will require the student to have some background in training.
 However, most of our advanced courses also include the Behavior and Obedience course in order to set a solid foundation for proficient training methods.

-The student will need be able to communicate clearly in English – both speaking and hearing – follow directions, and be able to take written tests and hands-on tests as well as take class notes.
+The student will need be able to communicate clearly in English – speaking, reading, and listening – follow directions, read books/hand-outs/assignments, be able to take written tests and hands-on tests as well as take class notes.
 The classroom is accessible by wheelchair, walker, and/or crutches.
 Furthermore, a student enrolling in our courses must be able to: